 Cats love to snuggle up to warm bodies, and they probably like the fragrance of milk on a baby's breath.
 Here's more information that'll help ease any other anxieties.

-Cat Litter and Toxoplasmosis Concerns During Pregnancy
+Cat Litter and Toxoplasmosis Concerns

-Many women naturally acquire an immunity to toxoplasmosis, and will not pass it on to their unborn child.
-In fact, the chances are that you have already been exposed to toxoplasmosis.
-Your doctor can test to see if you are in this group.
+The immune systems of generally healthy humans keep the parasites dormant to give you lifelong immunity.
+As a result, a pregnant woman will not pass it on to her unborn child.
+Your doctor can test to see if you're in this group.
 If so, you have no worries about getting it during pregnancy.

 Prepare Your Cat to Accept Your New Baby

 From your cat's point of view, a baby is a loud, threatening, and attention-stealing invader.
 With some planning, babies and cats can be buddies.
 Soften the blow to your cat by gradually introducing the change.